 Use Product Add-Ons for accepting customer requests

-You can also add text boxes and other fields to your order forms using the Product Add-Ons plugin.
+You can also add text boxes and other fields to your order forms using the Product Options plugin.
+This is a great addition to robust POS products that aim to deliver a personalized user experience.
 They enable you to collect additional information from your customers like special requests or preferences.
 This information will be automatically directed to your back-end staff along with the order.

-Product Add-Ons gives you more flexibility compared to the product variations, as it lets you add checkboxes and various other options.
+An extra product options plugin gives you more flexibility compared to the product variations.
+That's because it lets you add checkboxes and various other options.

 Step #2: Install and activate the WooCommerce Product Table plugin